Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-It seems that all our physics formulas about reality emerge from zero Fibonacci = 0,1,1,2,3,5,8,13,21,34,55,89,144,233,377 sequence spanning from zero to infinity.
+in quantum physics we have a measurement problem in which as we approach zero we also approach infinity.
+See <a href="https://fmbr.org/editoral/edit01_02/edit6_mar02.htm" target="_blank">THE MYSTERIOUS ZERO/INFINITY</a>.

 <br /><br />

+The use of the plank length prevent this from happening.

+<br /><br />

+Nuclear energy is much smaller than Atomic energy and is more powerful than Atomic energy.
+The closer we get to absolute zero, the closer we get to infinity which is the beginning of the universe.
+It is theorized that if we could go all the way to zero, we would tap into the universe's infinite energy.
+Zero can not exist without infinity; zero into itself is infinity in an endless feedback loop.

+<br /><br />

 It is almost as if everything is a division by zero known as <a href="https://bigthink.com/starts-with-a-bang/singularity-inside-black-hole">the singularity</a>.

+<br /><br />

+It seems that all our physics formulas about reality emerge from zero Fibonacci = 0,1,1,2,3,5,8,13,21,34,55,89,144,233,377 sequence spanning from zero to infinity.

 <br /><br />